“Talk to your daughter before the beauty industry does!”

 Kirsten spoke fondly of her Maternal Grandmother, literally following in her footsteps and taking it further.
 “Grandma was Miss Michigan, sang, danced as a teenager into her early 20’s and got married before her husband went into the service.”

 Kirsten continues to find her voice in a bigger way on Cable T.V., CNN as an advocate, activist and commentator for millennials.
 She regularly appears on Fox 5 as well.

-Kirsten is a dedicated, hard working, beautiful gal inside and out with a big compassionate heart who married Ryan Smith in 2012!
+Kirsten is a dedicated, hard working, beautiful gal inside and out with a big compassionate heart!
 I feel so blessed to call her my friend and dance buddy!

 I was honored to be interviewed by Heidi Stevens, the Chicago Tribune.
 It's so important to be aware of your daughter, nieces, grand daughters body image, how she sees herself from the get go.
 It's a quick eye opening read!